Whoa Oh! (Me vs. Everyone)

 "Whoa Oh!
 (Me vs. Everyone)" is the debut single by Forever the Sickest Kids, released on April 1, 2008.
 It is from their debut album Underdog Alma Mater.
 The song's video aired on MTV's TRL on June 24.
 The song reached No. 38 on the Billboard Mainstream Top 40 chart.
-The remix version was released on May 26, 2009 on iTunes and features Selena Gomez.
+The remix version featuring Selena Gomez was released digitally on May 26, 2009.
+The song has been featured in numerous Nerf commercials, as well as on the American reality television series, The Hills and on the 2009 film, Bring It On: Fight to the Finish.